CamiloAndresDG/NIOTE/README.md

 | NetIoTEmulator | This is the emulator that we are making, where you can find its structure, logic, among other things. |
 ---

-## Remember

-> "Measuring the progress of software development by lines of code is like measuring the progress of building an airplane by its weight."
-(Bill Gates)
----

 ## If you want to contact me
 ![Login](https://image.flaticon.com/icons/png/512/61/61109.png) [Camilo Andrés Díaz Gómez](https://www.linkedin.com/in/camilo-andr%C3%A9s-d%C3%ADaz-g%C3%B3mez-97b5581a3/)